SamStudio8/dbot-stats/README.md

               Be aware that on this occasion "field" does not refer to the name of the chosen function or any other type of reference, it is merely the string 'field'.
   {
-    "name":   The name of the function that was applied, usually this will equal field.
+    "name":   The name of the function that was applied, usually equals the requested field.

     "day":    [active(C/CU)] Day of the week for which the array is most active.
               Note this is the actual name of the day, ie. "Sunday", not 0.